 The Company recognize and embrace the importance of a diverse board in its success.Diverse Board comprising of professionals from various fields helps in guiding the Companyfrom time to time.

-B. BOARD MEETING
+B. BOARD MEETINGS

 C. POLICY ON APPOINTMENT AND REMUNERATION POLICY

-The Company has appropriate mix of Executive and Independent Directors.As on 31st March 2018 the Board consist of 6 members one is Executive/Managing Director one isNon-Executive Director and four are Independent Directors.
+The Company has appropriate mix of Executive Non-Executive and Independent Directors.As on 31st March 2018 the Board consist of 5 Directors one is Executive/ManagingDirector one is NonExecutive Director and three are Independent Directors.

 D. DECLARATION BY INDEPENDENT DIRECTORS

-The Company has received necessary declaration from each of Independent Directors underSection 149(7) of the Companies Act 2013 that they meet the criteria laid down underSection 149(6) of the Companies Act 2013 and Regulation 16(b) of the SEBI (ListingObligation and Disclosure Requirement) Regulation 2015.
+The Company has received necessary declaration from each of Independent Directors underSection 149(7) of the Companies Act 2013 that they meet the criteria laid down underSection 149(6) of the Companies Act 2013 and Regulation 16(b) of the SEBI (ListingObligation and Disclosure Requirement) Regulations 2015.